Sizewell C nuclear power station: Economic impacts on the local area

 Aldeburgh Town Council expressed concern about workers being attracted to jobs at the Sizewell C site.
 "Aldeburgh is a town with an economy firmly rooted in Tourism. ...
 Businesses simply cannot match the offers being made by SZC and have already lost staff to higher paid opportunities – this was also experienced during the construction of Sizewell B."

 Archaeology

 In January 2025 it was reported that a hoard of coins from the 11th century had been found at the site.
 Oxford Cotswold Archaeology had discovered a cloth and lead package containing 321 silver coins, in mint condition, and believed the bundle could have been the savings of a local figure, fearing regime changes following the accession of Edward the Confessor in 1042.
-The coins date between 1036 and 1044, during the reigns of Harold I, Harthacnut and Edward the Confessor.
+The coins date between 1036 and 1044, during the reigns of the Saxon kings Harold I, Harthacnut and Edward the Confessor.
 The discovery was featured in a January 2025 episode of Digging for Britain (series 12, episode 1).

+In January 2026, archaeologists announced the uncovering of an Anglo-Saxon burial ground during preparatory excavations.
+The site, dating from the 6th to 7th centuries, includes at least 11 burial mounds (barrows) with both inhumation and cremation burials, many accompanied by weapons, jewellery and vessels, indicating varied funerary practices.
+Among the most remarkable finds is a high-status burial containing two individuals interred with a fully harnessed horse, weapons and personal items, interpreted as reflecting élite social status.

+In April 2026, archaeological investigations conducted ahead of construction at the Sizewell C site have revealed evidence of a Roman industrial landscape, including a well-preserved pottery kiln and features associated with salt production.
+The remains form part of a broader, multi-period archaeological sequence uncovered across the area, demonstrating long-term occupation and economic activity along the Suffolk coast.
+The industrial features suggest organised production linked to coastal resources, with salt-making and ceramic production likely forming part of a wider regional economy during the Roman period.